 If the battery pack becomes too hot while it is being charged, the charge stops and the DC IN/Battery indicator goes out.
-When the temperature of the battery pack falls to a normal range, charging will resume.
-This process occurs regardless of whether the computer's power is on or off.
+When the temperature of

 Power indicator

 Check the Power indicator to determine the power status of the computer.
 The following indicator conditions should be noted: